-Made by combining chow mein noodles with a mixture of melted chocolate and nuts, there are a more than a few variations on Chocolate Haystacks.
-My favorite is this one, which calls for a mixture of melted chocolate and butterscotch morsels.
+To make Chocolate Haystacks, all you do is combine chow mein noodles with a mixture of melted chocolate and nuts.
+It’s as simple as that, but there are more than a few variations to make yours stand out.
+My favorite is this one, which calls for a mixing chocolate and butterscotch chips.
 The recipe will give you about 36, but if you just want to make a small batch of Haystacks for the family, it’s easy to halve or even quarter.

 - 2 cups semisweet or dark chocolate chips

 - 2 cups butterscotch morsels